|

-Tourist Guide to Money in Kyrgyzstan: ATMs, Cards, Exchange
+Money in Kyrgyzstan: A Tourist Guide to ATMs, Cards and Exchange

-Are you traveling to Kyrgyzstan and wondering if you can use your foreign bank card to pay or withdraw from an ATM?
+Traveling to Kyrgyzstan and wondering if you can use your foreign bank card to pay or withdraw from an ATM?
+Yes, you can!

 Or you’re just looking for those nice ATMs that don’t charge a commission for withdrawals?
-(Actually, most don’t!)
+Most don’t!

 I mean, a land of nomads and card payments don’t really go hand-in-hand…or do they?